What this article entails:

 Taurine can be synthesized from homocysteine.
 Homocysteine ⇒ cysteine ⇒ taurine.
 The enzymes involved in this conversion require vitamin B6 and glycine as a cofactor.
 The body is able to synthesize 50-125mg taurine a day.
 During stress, this conversion is limited.
 (1) Also, the availability of cysteine is highly dependent on the metabolic equilibrium between homocysteine and methionine, via folic acid, vitamin B12 and the efficiency of the enzyme methyltetrahydrofolate reductase.
 Also, many people eat a low protein diet and have improper digestion, and low absorption and utilization of protein, leading to a deficiency in methionine, thus inadequate SAMe is produced and this leads to low homocysteine and ultimately low taurine.

 The daily excretion of taurine via the kidney varies, but is usually between 28-231mg per day.
 A few factors increase the excretion thereof, and one is muscle damage.
-One reason that guys who workout need more taurine.
-(1) Also, cortisol, a glucocorticoid, exert an inhibitory action of renal taurine re-uptake which can lead to hypotaurinemia.
+One reason that guys who workout needs more taurine.
+(1) Also, cortisol, a glucocorticoid, exerts an inhibitory action of renal taurine re-uptake which can lead to hypotaurinemia.
 (2)

 Food sources highest which contain the highest amount of taurine are: mussels, turkey (dark meat), clams, chicken (dark meat) as well as other meat in that order.

 Taurine protects against toxicity of the excitatory neurotransmitter, glutamic acid, as it’s a neuroprotectant against glutamate-induced excitotoxicity.

 Taurine acts in a glycine or GABA-like manner, which can induce sedation.
 Depending on the dose, this amino acid can aid in relaxation, un-winding, anti-anxiety and improving sleep.